-The TVS™ family of instruments allows permanent monitoring or temporary measurements of power and torque in turbomachinery.
-The TVS™ and TVS+™ systems accurately measure speed and torque, allowing full power measurement.
+The TVS™ family of instruments is well adapted to both permanent monitoring and temporary measurements of power and torque in rotating machinery.
+TVS™ and TVS+™ accurately measure speed and torque, allowing full power measurement.
 As an added bonus, the TVS™ family of sensors also measures torsional vibration and the TVS+™ sensor measures axial displacement of the coupling.

 Torque measurement helps you plan your machine preventive maintenance intelligently.